VBF vs. GGF Higgs with Full-Event Deep Learning: Towards a Decay-Agnostic Tagger: A Higgs-decay-agnostic VBF vs. GGF classifier

 Shown in the left plot of Fig.~\ref{fig:PTbalance4.1} are histograms of the $p_T$ balance of the whole event, $|\sum_{i\in {\rm reconstructed\,\,\,particles}} \vec p_{Ti}|$, normalized by the $p_T$ of the Higgs.
 We see that the $p_T$ is well-balanced amongst the low-level features, so the Higgs transverse momentum can be well-reconstructed from the non-photon reconstructed particles.
 Meanwhile, the right plot of Fig.~\ref{fig:PTbalance4.1} depicts the $p_T$ balance between the photons and the leading three jets, again normalized by the $p_T$ of the Higgs.
 Here we see that while the leading three jets can capture the $p_T$ information of the photons to some extent, it is not as informative as the responses and, therefore, the balance is not as complete.

 Fig.~\ref{fig:evt_ROC4} shows the impact of removing the Higgs decay products (in our case, the two photons) from the event before training the VBF vs.\ GGF classifiers.
-We see that removing photon information from the event-CNN only makes a very small degradation in AUC, from 0.874 to 0.873.
-On the other hand, removing photon information from the high-level features for the BDT reduces the AUC from 0.851 to 0.840.\footnote{In more detail, in Fig.~\ref{fig:evt_ROC4}, ``all variables with photons'' refers to the feature set used in ``BDT: all variables'' in Fig.~\ref{fig:comp_kin1}, while ``all variables without photons'' refers to the same feature set but with the photon-related variables (i.e., $\phi^*$, $p_{Tt}^{\gamma\gamma}$, $\Delta R_{\gamma j}^{\text{min}}$, $\eta^*$) all excluded.} The degradation in performance in the BDT is still not very large, but it is larger than that of the event-CNN.
+We see that removing photon information from the event-CNN hardly changes the AUC.
+On the other hand, removing photon information from the high-level features for the BDT reduces the AUC from 0.905 to 0.893.\footnote{In more detail, in Fig.~\ref{fig:evt_ROC4}, ``all variables with photons'' refers to the feature set used in ``BDT: all variables'' in Fig.~\ref{fig:comp_kin1}, while ``all variables without photons'' refers to the same feature set but with the photon-related variables (i.e., $\phi^*$, $p_{Tt}^{\gamma\gamma}$, $\Delta R_{\gamma j}^{\text{min}}$, $\eta^*$) all excluded.} The degradation in performance in the BDT is still not very large, but it is larger than that of the event-CNN.
 This is completely in line with the histograms shown in Fig.~\ref{fig:PTbalance4.1}.

 All in all, we confirm here that due to the $p_T$ balance of the events, the performance of VBF vs.\ GGF classification does not depend much on the Higgs decay products, especially for the whole-event CNN that is based on low-level inputs.
 This raises the intriguing possibility that one could train a single VBF vs.\ GGF classifier that is agnostic to the Higgs decay mode, and could be applied equally optimally to a variety of Higgs decay channels in a uniform way.
 This could have benefits for data-driven calibration and reducing systematic uncertainties associated with VBF tagging.